NicholasClark/TIRTLtools/reference/clean_pairs.md

 ## Value

-Returns a TIRTLseqData object with excess pairs removed.
+Returns a TIRTLseqDataSet object with excess pairs removed.

 ## Details